 National Week of Action

-Our Democracy Week begins on September 8 and culminates in the National Day of Action on Sunday September 15th, 2019, the International Day of Democracy.
-This is a week for us to activate together across the country to engage our communities to connect what they care about to the federal election.
-The action can be as small as pizza and politics in the park, a Vote PopUp, or as big as a concert for thousands.
+Our Democracy Week began on September 8 and culminated in the National Day of Action on Sunday September 15th, 2019, the International Day of Democracy.
+This was a week for us to activate together across the country to engage our communities to connect what they care about to the federal election.
+The action could have been as small as pizza and politics in the park, a Vote PopUp, or as big as a concert for thousands.

 Direct, in-person engagement is the most successful way to get individuals to continue to participate.
 Activating on the same day boosts visibility and increases the ability of our coalition to connect with as many potential voters as possible leading up to the election.

 Our own commitment for the #DayofAction at AisB

 We committed to covering the meals of 500 youth across the country willing to break the conventional ‘no politics at the dinner table’ rule.
 You read that right: Our #TableTopics movement is not only asking you to bring politics to the table, we’re facilitating it.

 Hundreds of youth across Canada gathered around dinner tables during Democracy Week or on the Day of Action and used #TableTopics to tag us so we could share their initiative with our nation-wide community.
 Here is our TableTopics menu!